strahli30/HowTo-use-Docker-Seafile-Plex-NGINX/README.md

 # Plex

-Some manual work is also necessary to start the Plex container.
-First, the docker-compose.yml file must be adapted for the first start.
-For the first start, a claim code is necessary so that the login to your own account works.
+Some manual work is necessary to start the Plex container.
+First, the docker-compose.yml file must be changed for the first start.
+On the first start, a claim code is necessary so that the login to your own account works.

-Call plex.tv/claim/ and copy and paste the code into the following file (Attention: Code is only valid for 4 minutes - do it last)
+Call up plex.tv/claim/ copy the displayed code and paste it into the following file, among others (Attention: Code is only valid for 4 minutes)

 		sudo nano /home/docker/plex/docker-compose.yml